fmikker/blog-posts/2017-09-08-hard-drive-crash.md

 The issue started just about when I was saving some data from my laptop to the server which almost filled up the drive `/dev/sde1`, and this was the last drop that the drive could take.

 ### Drive information
 This is the bugger that failed me.
 A 3TB Seagate desktop drive that has been along for about five years, so I'm not that surprised that it gave up.
-It has been spinning pretty much all its life, and it has preformed pretty well during its lifetime.
+It has been spinning pretty much all its life, and it has performed pretty well during its lifetime.

 ***Disk lifetime:***
 _Hours:_38730